Erga

-Erga Edizioni, is a publishing company situated in Genova (Italy).
+Erga Edizioni, is a publishing company based in Genoa, Italy.
 It was founded on 1964 by Marcello Merli.

 History

 Erga started publishing some books about the history and culture of Genova.
-Over time his production embraced much more areas of interest, from oriental to occidental philosophy, nutrition, food, free time, tourism, architecture and many other.
+Over time his production embraced much more areas of interest, from oriental to occidental philosophy, nutrition, food, free time, tourism, architecture and other.

 Among others, Roberto G.Colombo is one of the authors that have published books with Erga.